RationAI/xopat/modules/webgl/README.md

     - [R]`dataReferences` - indices **array** to the `data` array
         - shaders can then reference `data` items using index to the `dataReferences` array
         - e.g. if `shader_id_1` uses texture with index `0`, it will receive data to `"path/to/probability.tif"`
+    - [O]`fixed` - whether the user is allowed to change the visualisation (rendering mode, type...)
-    - [O]`params` - special parameters for defined shader type (see corresponding shader), default values are used if not set
+    - [O]`params` - special parameters for defined shader type (see corresponding shader), shader should define fault vaules values that are used if not set
+        - no keys in `params` field should be required
+        - some parameters are global, see more detailed description in `shaders/README.md`

 #### Data settings
 Data must be loaded with compliance to the indices used in `dataSources` elements across the visualisation (strings / image srouce paths passed to `addVisualisation()`)
 - the module will automatically extract an ordered subset of the given data in the order in which it expects the data to arrive